 Understanding the New Covenant

-Scripture describes the New Covenant at numerous points, but there is a beautiful parallel explanation in Jeremiah and 2 Corinthians.
+Scripture describes this New Covenant at numerous points, but there is a beautiful parallel explanation in Jeremiah and 2 Corinthians.
 In Jeremiah 31:33-34, the LORD states,

 - “This is the covenant…I will put my law in their minds and write it on their hearts.
 I will be their God and they will be my people…For I will forgive their wickedness and will remember their sins no more.”